top of page

 continue to hold on to their nomadic heritage as they have for centuries.

-• Experience an epic two-day Horse Riding Expedition with Kazakh horsemen and pack-camels carrying all our
+• Experience an epic two-day Horse Riding Expedition with Kazakh horsemen

-• Photograph up close, Eagle Hunters on a daylong hunting expedition, followed by two days being a spectator
+• Photograph up close, Eagle Hunters on a daylong hunting expedition, followed by two days being a spectator at a

-at a local Golden Eagle Festival.
+local Golden Eagle Festival.
 The trip provides endless opportunities to capture award-winning images.

 • Soak up the magic of sleeping in your private Kazakh Ger in the vastness of Altai wilderness.

-Guests arrive in Ulaanbaatar by September 10th, 2024 evening.
-Upon arrival at the Chinggis Khaan International Airport, our staff will meet you for the transfer to our hotel, located within walking distance of Sukhbaatar Square, museums and shops.
+Guests must arrive BEFORE 14:00 in Ulaanbaatar on 9th Sept.
+Upon arrival at the Chinggis Khaan International Airport, our staff will meet you for the transfer to BEST WESTERN TUUSHIN HOTEL.
 Note that our staff will be holding a Kazakh Tour signboard.
-In the unlikely case you don’t
+Driving time from airport to Hotel is approx. 90 mins.
+Dosjan’s cell: +976-99422006 Thomas’s cell: +15055577045

 ITINERARY: